 Although most broadband plans allow for “unlimited” data these days, it’s still worth checking to see what your provider’s policy is.

-If you do have a download allowance, many providers now reduce speeds rather than charge you for exceeding your allowance.
-You should be emailed a warning if you exceed your usage allowance.
-So if your broadband is slow, particularly towards the end of your billing cycle, this could be the reason.
+If you do have a download allowance, many providers now reduce your speed rather than charge you for exceeding your allowance.
+You should be emailed a warning if you exceed your usage allowance, but not always.

 If you want to have the fastest speed possible, investing in a decent router is a very good idea, especially if your broadband comes in on poor quality telephone lines.
 A good router will lead to improvements in speed and reliability.
 If you’re not sure what kind of router you have, you can always find the model online and look up reviews which will most likely reflect its quality.